pytorch/xla/TROUBLESHOOTING.md

    * When dataset is small, and there are too few steps, this may result in a no-op epoch.
 Therefore, it is better to use small batch sizes in those cases.

+## XLA Tensor Quirks

+1. **XLA tensor internals are opaque.** XLA tensors always appear to be contiguous and without storage.
+Networks should not try to check the strides of XLA tensors.

+1. **XLA tensors should be moved to the CPU before saving them.** XLA tensors lose their view relationships, if any, when saved.
+When loaded they are placed back on the device they were saved from, but if this device is unavailable the load will fail.
+Moving XLA tensors to the CPU before saving them preserves views and lets you decide which device(s) to put loaded tensors on.

+1. **Copying an XLA Tensor with Python's copy.copy returns a deep copy, not a shallow copy**.
+Use a view of an XLA tensor to get a shallow copy of it.

 ## More Debugging Tools

 We don't expect users to use tools in this section to debug their models.
 But we might ask for